sarahpazik/software-design-vu/docs/assignment3.md

 - the 30-seconds video showing the execution of your system (you can embed the video directly in your md file on GitHub).

 IMPORTANT: remember that your implementation must be consistent with your UML models.
 Also, your implementation must run without the need from any other external software or tool.
 Failing to meet this requirement means 0 points for the implementation part of your project.

+In order to implement persistence, the JSON file was primarily used for saving data.
+When a user types the command “quit”, they are asked whether or not they want to save their place.
+If they answer yes, their current game state is saved to a new JSON file entitled ‘<your_name>.json’.
+This JSON file contains all of the information in the initial file, plus the player’s current location, the items currently in their inventory as a JSONArray, name, and current time.
+Next time they want to play, they are asked if they want to load a previous game.
+If yes, they are prompted to enter this JSON file, and resume.
+Once this command is parsed, the game loads in their current location as the new start room, rather than the initial start room, re-initializes their inventory with their current items, and restarts the clock against the time limit based on the time they already spent in the game.

 Maximum number of words for this section: 2000